TheRhysFoster/Healthcare-Management-Database/README.md

 In terms of the `shift` table, attributes such as `shift_start`, `shift_end`, `clocked_in` and `clocked_out` are used to calculate whether a staff member was late, early or stayed for extra time after their shift.
 The specific amount of time a staff member was late, early or overstayed by is also calculated for the record.

 The `feedback` table stores any positive or negative reviews by patients about staff members.
-Before inserting all reviews into `staff_performance`, the BOOLEAN attribute `verified` needs to be TRUE.
+Before inserting all reviews into `staff_performance`, the boolean attribute `verified` needs to be TRUE.
 This means that hypothetically another member of staff has reviewed the case, and using the front-end system sets the review of the patient to verified.

 This type of performance data will be useful to managers who need to monitor employees work ethic, behaviour and any progression being made OR larger queries to monitor the overall standard of entire hospitals.